kengz/Notes-on-AI-realization/Main.md

 In our work, we realized the difficulty in distinguishing between classical and quantum physics.
 In fact, there is only very few known correlations that are purely-quantum, non-classical.

-#### Hierarchy of ToC's
+#### Hierarchy of ToCs
 The study of correlation using general bits also hints at the possibility of a super-quantum theory – theory more general than quantum physics.
 This may then supply a new physics for computer 3.0, or super-ToC.

-Overall, we now have the hierarchy of possible ToC's, corresponding to different physical theories:
+Overall, we now have the hierarchy of possible ToCs, corresponding to different physical theories:

 `classical-ToC < quantum-ToC < super-ToC`